FarronF/limerick-council-meetings/meetings/2016/01/25-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 23rd November 2015.md

 Correspondence

-The Correspondence circulated with the Agenda was taken as read.--- 9
+The Correspondence circulated with the Agenda was taken as read.
+---
+9

 MACRA NA FEIRME ANNUAL CONFERENCE: